t-tang-rfc/QML-Lecture/README.md

 The `neumorphic-panel` example showcases creating shadow effects in QML.
 It is adopted from an official Qt example [3].
 Note, the feature `RectangularShadow` is introduced in Qt 6.9, so ensure you have the correct version of Qt to build this example.
+It also requires the Qt Quick Controls 2 module (see https://doc.qt.io/qt-6/qtquickcontrols-index.html)

 ## References